Skip to main content

 • workspaceId

-Use these metadata labels to indentify each individual metric with its corresponding environment in Astro.
+Some metrics additionally include labels that are specific and unique to that metric.
+Use these metadata labels to identify each individual metric with its corresponding environment in Astro.

 Airflow application metrics